 We will determine which of the two scoring systems will be used depending on the results that are announced during the show.
 Sometimes a national final chooses to reveal full results afterwards via the internet, or other outlets, after only announcing the winner or the top positions during the show.
 In such cases, we will only include these detailed results in our scoring if they are revealed prior to the publication of our Prediction results.
 Once we have published the results of a round, these will not be changed even if broadcasters reveal detailed results in the following days or weeks.

 More complicated than you thought, huh?

 Tell all your friends and get ready to predict!
-The first round will begin very shortly as it’s time for Festivali i Këngës to select Albania’s representative for Tel Aviv.
-The dates for the selection have been confirmed for the 19th, 20th and 22nd of December.
-We also now know that the entries will be released on Monday (December 9th).
+The first official round will begin next month with Albania’s Festivali i Këngës.
+The festival will be taking place in Tirana between the 17th and 26th of December.
 We’re sure that speculation will be rife once the songs are out…so stay tuned!

 Be sure to stay updated by following the official Eurovision Prediction Facebook page, our official Eurovision Prediction Twitter page, our official Eurovision Prediction Instagram page and here on the ESCXTRA website for the latest updates!
 We’ll also be starting some prediction guides on our YouTube channel, so be sure to subscribe!